sandsoftimes/sandsoftimes.github.io/_posts/react-tea/2021-1-16-react-hello-world-using-vite.md

   last_name: Sharjeel Akhtar
 permalink: "/2021/1/16/react-hello-world-using-vite"
 ---
-React is one of the readily used framework when it comes to `web` or `mobile` developmenmt.
+React is one of the readily used framework when it comes to `web` or `mobile`  application developmenmt.

 So far, i've seen two ways of working in react.
 The first one is the basic one with node pakage execute `npx` which will give you the all react framework files and the second one